Does California University of Management and Sciences have a good student to faculty ratio?

 Get a feel for student life at California University of Management and Sciences by checking out the information on classes and faculty below.

 California University of Management and Sciences, with 24 students for every instructional faculty member, ranks among the lowest in comparison to the national average of 15:1.
 This ratio indicates that the number of students split between the same faculty is much higher than normal, and could mean students will experience larger class sizes and fewer opportunities to connect with professors, especially in introductory courses.

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by California University of Management and Sciences as primarily performing research or public service.

 |On Tenure Track||-||-||-||-|

 |Without Faculty Status||-||-||-||-|

-California University of Management and Sciences' utilization of full-time teaching staff ranks among the highest in the nation, with 100.0% of instructors employed full time.
+California University of Management and Sciences' use of full-time instructors ranks among the nation's lowest, with only 17.0% of instructors teaching on a full-time basis.